madda21/Cell-Cycle-Prediction-in-Embryonic-Mice-Stem-Cells-using-Circular-Regression/README.md

 ```bash
 curl -LJO https://zenodo.org/record/4719436/files/velocity_anndata_mouse_embryonic_stem_cells_DeepCycle_ISMARA.h5ad
 ```

+These anndata objects have been used to reproduce the results in the manuscript [Cell cycle gene regulation dynamics revealed by RNA velocity and deep-learning](https://www.nature.com/articles/s41467-022-30545-8).

 ### Angle-Based Loss Function
 Given the periodic nature of our cell cycle data, we used a custom loss function in our analysis, which measures the difference between predicted and target directions based on their cosine similarity.